NOTGENZ/NOTGEN-MC/README.md

 ---

-© 2025 Exeboii | All rights reserved.
+© 2025 NOTGEN MC | All rights reserved.